Coast Salish Style Longhouse

 - The University will assemble a group which will include Native students, faculty, staff, alumni and tribal community members who will advise on the design for the longhouse.

 The vision for a Coast Salish longhouse on WWU’s campus originated from the Native American Student Union, as Native students sought to find ways for the University to address current and historical issues faced by American Indian students on WWU’s campus.
-The longhouse style concept has gained momentum with the establishment of the WWU Office of Tribal Relations is committed to building the Longhouse as an integral cornerstone in support of their mission.
+The newly created WWU Office of Tribal Relations is committed to building the Longhouse as an integral cornerstone in support of their mission.

 Pursuing justice and equity in its policies, practices and impacts for advancing a deeper understanding and appreciation for the sense of place.